-To the 72% of respondents who selected "Yes" to at least one constraint, we ask Q13b, "Was the structure inferior in the following ways?"
-Table 6, Panel B shows that 69% reported that they had to "follow market practice more," likely to comply with one-size-fits-all rules applied by investors or proxy advisors.
+To the 72% of respondents who selected "Yes" to at least one constraint, Panel B asked "Was the structure inferior in the following ways?"
+69% responded that they had to "follow market practice more," likely to comply with one-size-fits-all rules applied by investors or proxy advisors.
 For example, one director said that his board "could have used more creative non-standard vehicles but didn't."
 This result echoes Cabezon (2020), who shows that US pay packages have become more homogenized in recent years.

-The second most common consequence was offering less upside for good performance (65%).
-This is interesting since investors, the main source of constraints, view motivating the CEO as important (Table 3).
+65% of directors were forced to offer less upside for good performance.
+This is interesting since investors, the main source of constraints, view motivating the CEO as important (Table 1).
 One interpretation is that investors believe that too much upside has perverse consequences.
-A second is that investors are concerned that the media or customers may object to pay above a certain level, even if justified by performance.

-57% of directors were forced to use more performance conditions, perhaps because investors and stakeholders demand that pay be linked to particular measures.
-One director reported that "complexity is undermining rem packages but to balance all the stakeholders it creeps in."
-An interviewee complained that different investors have different objectives and each asks for a performance condition to reflect theirs.
+A second is that investors are concerned that employees or customers may object to high pay, even if justified by performance.
+57% of directors were forced to use more performance conditions, perhaps because investors or stakeholders demand that pay be linked to particular measures.
+An interviewee other countries where tax, accounting, or disclosure rules create distortions.